The Diabetic diet: what to drink

 Why are artificial sweeteners so bad?

 Many studies have investigated the link between artificial sweeteners and Diabetes.
 Most have found that sweeteners are responsible for progressive insulin resistance, and that switching from regular to diet soda had no value for Diabetics after diagnosis.
-Insulin resistance is central to the development of type 2 diabetes.
+Insulin resistance is central to the development of Type 2 Diabetes.

-It occurs when cells accept an excess of sugar in the bloodstream as normal, and no longer absorb glucose effectively.
+Type 2 Diabetes occurs when cells accept an excess of sugar in the bloodstream as normal, and no longer absorb glucose effectively.
 Insulin, being the chemical released by your pancreas, is rendered ineffective.
 Without it being able to ‘unlock’ your cells for glucose to enter, your blood sugar levels continually climb.

 But we’re still pelted with ads for these unhealthy drinks